fluse9/frontend-interview/README.md

 Solution can be rendered on home page or any other page you wish.

+### Submission

+Cut a branch and check in your solution when ready.

 ### Notes

 To initialize the app run `make init`.